bjabinn/DeckOfCards/README.md

 ## Reporting
 On /doc/site/index.html we will be able to find the:
-* Quality metrics
+* Quality metrics: checkstyle, CPD, PMD.
-* Unit test coverage
+* Unit test coverage: surefire and Jacoco
 * Javadoc documentation

 ## Decisions